Table of Contents

 For classwork each day, you'll be assigned a new project, and each day, you'll work with a different pair (towards the end of class, you may work on longer projects).
 For homework, you'll have 20 to 40 minutes (rarely but occasionally more) of videos or text lessons introducing you to new concepts and tools.
 You're expected to watch the videos, but not to follow along with them or understand them completely - that's what class is for.
 Likewise, there are no lectures in class - that's what the homework is for.

-At the end of each week, you'll work alone on an independent project that will help you make sure you understand the topic for the week and identify any gaps in your knowledge.
+At the end of most weeks, you'll work alone on an independent project that will help you make sure you understand the topic for the week and identify any gaps in your knowledge.
 You shouldn't ask other students or your teachers for help.

 For full-time classes, you'll have all day Friday to complete your individual project.
-Starting in the second week of each class, you'll have a weekly one-on-one checkin with your teacher of up to 15 minutes, during which you'll do a code review of your individual project and talk about how you're doing in the class.
+Starting in the second week of each class, your teacher will give you a review of your independent project's code.
+You'll also have the option to have a one-on-one checkin to talk in more depth.
 If you're struggling or have specific concerns, your checkin is a perfect time to discuss what's going on.